In 30 seconds…

 There is also the potential to develop further pharmacological treatments for hair loss, which could even include a permanent cure for baldness.

-Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase hair growth and encourage hair regrowth.
+Researchers from Columbia University Medical Center in New York have found that a group of drugs called JAK inhibitors can help increase scalp hair growth and encourage hair regrowth.
 These drugs tackle the activity of a family of enzymes called Janus kinase (JAK), which are found in the hair follicles.
-By inhibiting the JAK enzymes, the drugs seem to promote the hair follicle’s re-entry into the anagen growth phase of the human hair cycle.
+By inhibiting the JAK enzymes, the drugs seem to promote the hair follicle’s re-entry into the anagen growth phase of the human hair cycle, ultimately pushing new hair shafts up and out from the scalp.

 Also, scientists at the University of Manchester have experimented with an immunosuppressive drug called cyclosporine A, which reduces the activity of the protein SFRP1 – a growth regulator that affects hair follicles.